Multi- & Full-Stack SAP UI5 & OData application development with storm

 88 Lines created 107 files with 19976 Lines

-However, the storm language has much more to offer, such as dynamic forms (hiding complete or hiding certain UI areas based on application data or authorizations), custom actions and exits, flexible validation of the UI’s field- or model-specific, complete support of complex ACL authorizations that are also implemented for data and documents at the same time, and of course support for high-performance authorization-dependent searches in the entities we create, and much more.
+But the language storm has much more to offer, like dynamic forms (show/hide certain UI areas based on application data or authorizations), custom actions and exits, flexible validations of the UI's field- or model-related, complete support of complex ACL authorizations, which are also implemented for data and documents at the same time, and of course the support of performant authorization-dependent searches for the entities created by us and much more.

 Give yourself time!